zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 ## Guidelines

-This section contains a number of recommendations for implementors or specification writers when it comes to handling multi-stream.
+This section contains a number of recommendations for implementers or specification writers when it comes to handling multi-stream.

 Do not Require the same SSRC across Sessions: